crypticorn-ai/api-client-typescript/README.md

 import { AsyncClient } from '@crypticorn-ai/api-client'
 ```

 The client serves as the central interface for API operations and provides access to multiple API wrappers corresponding to our micro services.
-These are structured as follows:

-- `auth` - Authentication and user management
-- `trade` - Trading operations and bot management
-- `klines` - Market data and candlestick information
-- `metrics` - Market metrics and analytics
-- `hive` - Hive AI community predictions
-- `dex` - DEX trading and analysis
-- `pay` - Payment and subscription management
-- `notification` - Notification services

 You can either explore each API by clicking through the library or checkout the [API Documentation](https://docs.crypticorn.com/api).